 Heading up the Angel Staircase.
 You can see the snowfield that had me worried.

-Brian, Bill P., Shelby, and George heading up the very steep Angel Staircase.
+Shelby and George below with Brian and Bill P. above heading up the very steep Angel Staircase.

 View of Cooney lake from this vantage point is very spectacular.